Affiliations and partnerships

 Since 2008, Oxfam Australia has participated in a dynamic collaboration with our academic partner, Monash University.
-In combining the respective skills and resources of each organisation, this partnership aims to improve and extend good practice on the ground through enhanced development effectiveness, humanitarian and advocacy action.
+By combining the respective skills and resources of each organisation, this partnership aims to improve and extend good practice on the ground through enhanced development effectiveness, and humanitarian and advocacy action.

-By mobilizing the academic community at Monash University, by funding a range of overseas research projects, and by collecting a better evidence base of Oxfam’s impact, the Partnership works to generate new knowledge and ideas that can ultimately feed into the strategic approach of Oxfam Australia’s development projects.
+By mobilising the academic community at Monash University, by funding a range of overseas research projects, and by collecting a better evidence base of Oxfam’s impact, the Partnership works to generate new knowledge and ideas that can improve Oxfam Australia’s development projects.

-Further, the Partnership works to engage and inspire the Monash student body in a number of important ways.
-Since 2008, for example, the Oxfam-Monash Partnership has sent 42 Monash students to South Africa to work with Oxfam’s partner organisations through the Oxfam Student Placement Program, and 10 more will begin their placements in January 2013.
+The Partnership also works to engage and inspire the Monash student body in a number of important ways.
+Since 2008, for example, the Oxfam-Monash Partnership has sent 42 Monash students to South Africa to work with Oxfam’s partner organisations as part of the Oxfam Student Placement Program.

 Click here to find out more about the Partnership and its work.

 Oxfam International Youth Partnerships and Developmental Leadership Program Partnership

 In December 2010, the Oxfam International Youth Partnerships (OIYP) Program formed a partnership with the Developmental Leadership Program (DLP).
 The DLP is an AusAID funded initiative that brings together business, academic and civil society partners from around the world to explore the role of human agency in the process of development.
 The DLP addresses an important gap in international thinking and policy about the critical role played by leaders, elites and coalitions in the politics of development.